Azure/terraform-azurerm-avm-res-network-connection/README.md

 ### <a name="input_enable_bgp"></a> [enable\_bgp](#input\_enable\_bgp)

 Description: If true, BGP (Border Gateway Protocol) is enabled for this connection.
-Defaults to false.
+Defaults to `false`.

 Type: `bool`

-Default: `null`
+Default: `false`

 ### <a name="input_enable_telemetry"></a> [enable\_telemetry](#input\_enable\_telemetry)